-305 Mathematical Applications
+145 Mathematical Applications for Business.

-for Business and Economics.
 (3).

-Introduction to the basic principles and general concepts of mathematics with applications to business, economics, finance, business statistics, and social science.
-Focus on major college level mathematical concepts: functions and their graphs, equations and inequalities, linear programming, sets, trees and diagrams, combinatorics and probability.
+Applications of mathematics in business, economics, finance, business statistics, management, and social science.
+Focus in on major mathematical concepts including functions and their graphs, mathematics of finance, systems of equations and inequalities, linear programming, basic statistics, and optimization.
+Not open to students who have received credit for MTHW 305.